KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 When this extension is used, images shall use `image/ktx2` as mimeType.
 The texture type of the KTX v2 file shall be 'Cubemap'

-The following will load the environment light using KHR_texture_ktx.
+The following will declare one cubemap to be referenced by a scene.

 ```json